Women in IP’s

 The following panellists shared their experiences and provided advice:

 - Jane Burton, Chair of the Lawyers with Disabilities Division of the Law Society of England and Wales

 - Kate Swaine, Head of IP at Gowling WLG UK LLP

 - Krishna Kakkaiyadi, Associate at Pinsent Masons LLP

 - Wayne Spillett, Head of Legal – Commercial Operations at Vodafone

 This event was open to all IP professionals, regardless of gender, role or career level.
 We encouraged attendees to bring a colleague along, particularly someone who hadn’t been involved in IP Inclusive before.
 We were delighted with the huge turnout; it would have been standing room only at a face-to-face event!

 Women in IP invited supporters of all five of our communities to join the event, which covered all aspects of diversity and inclusion.

-To accompany this event, we’ve been surveying the IP Inclusive community to find out impressions of what D&I-related initiatives make a difference, and gather ideas of “quick wins” that have been successful in the past.
-We will use this to generate the Quick Wins ideas sheet that you can use to help make changes in your organisation.
-The survey is still open (see here), so please complete it if you have a moment.
-It’s anonymous and all questions are optional.
+To accompany this event, we surveyed the IP Inclusive community to find out impressions of what D&I-related initiatives make a difference, and gather ideas of “quick wins” that have been successful in the past.
+We used this to help us generate our Quick Wins toolkit, which you can use to help make changes in your organisation.
+The survey was anonymous and all questions were optional.